weber-stephen/Web-Starter-Kit-Template/README.md

 [Download](https://github.com/google/web-starter-kit/releases/latest) the kit or clone this repository and build on what is included in the `app` directory.

+In the app directory install and run the command "bower install" in Terminal to get the required libraries.
+For more information on bower visit (http://bower.io)[http://bower.io].

 There are two HTML starting points, from which you can choose:

-- `index.html` - (IE10+) the default starting point, containing layout and a slide-out menu
+- `index.html` - Homepage version of the template
-- `basic.html` - (IE8+) no layout, but still includes our minimal mobile best-practices
+- `about.html`
+- `work.html`
+- `contact.html`

 Be sure to look over the [installation docs](docs/install.md) to verify your environment is prepared to run WSK.
 Once you have verified that your system can run WSK, check out the [commands](docs/commands.md) available to get started.